hitoshi-watase/sercrod/docs/reference/directives/apply.md

 #### Parent access

 - Because *apply has no expression, it does not directly read or write parent or root variables.
-- The only data it modifies is the host data object associated with the Nablla element that owns the template.
+- The only data it modifies is the host data object associated with the Sercrod element that owns the template.
 - If the host data was constructed to inherit from a parent object through the prototype chain, parent level reads may see committed values after apply, but this is determined by how the data structure itself is set up rather than by the directive.